The Institute of Physics announces ambitious new strategy and £10 million challenge fund

 ‘In the coming years, we will need to depend even more on knowledge and skills from physics and STEM more widely to address the challenges facing us, if we are to continue to improve diagnosis and treatment in healthcare, live more prosperously and sustainably, address significant disparities in access to water and food, resolve our energy needs and protect our biodiversity.
 In all these ways, and others, physics has the potential to improve our lives.
 But we need to act now to ensure we have the people, infrastructure, facilities and funding to unlock this huge potential.’

-- The IOP’s challenge fund will launch in autumn 2019 and will run for five years, more details will be announced in autumn 2019 and organisations can register their interest at email@example.com.
+- The IOP’s challenge fund will launch in 2020 and organisations can register their interest at email@example.com.

-- Watch IOP’s new film setting out its mission and goals here.
+- Watch IOP’s new film setting out its mission and goals.

-- For more information about the IOP strategy visit www.iop.org/strategy.
+- Find out more about the IOP strategy.